What is Grease Rag?

 Grease Rag initially used “WTF” as an acronym that was adopted from San Francisco’s Bike Kitchen, and it stood for “Women, Transgender, Femme.”
 We think it is a cheeky acronym that covers our target demographic–people that do not benefit from cis-male privilege. (“Cis-male” refers to people who were “assigned ‘male’ at birth” and present and identify as male.)
 We have since changed this acronym (in 2017) to “FTW.”
 We include Femme, Trans, Women, Non-Binary, Two-spirit people in this acronym.
 It aims to include everyone who does not benefit from cis-male privilege.
 This decision was made to de-center our mission from serving cis-women, and to bring the other identities we serve to the front.

 Grease Rag and Cycles for Change partnership:

 Cycles for Change recognizes that many aspects of mainstream bicycle culture–including bike shops and bike mechanics–can be unwelcoming, intimidating, dangerous, and unsafe for FTW-identified people.
 Cycles for Change strives to be a welcoming, accessible, and safe(r) space.
-We value our partnership with Grease Rag for hosting a FTW-only Open Shop night each week at both our Minneapolis and St. Paul locations.
+We value our partnership with Grease Rag for hosting a FTW-only Open Shop night each week at our Minneapolis shop.
 During these nights, facilitators are in the space to promote inclusive policies and to make sure that FTWs are prioritized.
 Some of the ways we attempt to make safe(r) spaces are through facilitation, sharing and respecting personal pronouns, not policing bodies, and by creating an atmosphere of respect and inclusivity.
 We encourage participants to approach facilitators with any concerns in person, through email, or the Grease Rag website.

 Check the right hand sidebar for an updated schedule of Grease Rag nights.